iamyounix/msimagb460_tomahawk/README.md

 }
 ```

-### Explanation

-A more secure method to replace the object / device is demonstrated by the script above.

 Before making any property changes to the object, **Scope** is needed to manipulate devices i.e; **Scope (ABC)**.
 Typically indicate to actual device name in DSDTs/SSDTs.
 Then, **Method (_STA, 0, NotSerialized) / STA: Status** is to enable such status changes to be communicated to the operating system.
 In this case, device **ABC** is returning properties as **(Zero)** or **false**, indicating that the device's features are deactivated.
 A new name for object is injected **Device (ABDC)** by the address assigned same as DSDT/SSDT i.e; **_ADR, 0x00140000**.
 Again, **Method (_STA, 0, NotSerialized) / STA: Status** used to enable such status changes to be communicated to the operating system for a second rule. **If (_OSI ("Darwin"))** indicates, if the macOS Kernel is loaded, the device is accessible using the new name i.e; **Device (ABDC)**. **Else**, indicates if another OS/kernel is loaded, the inject properties are not accessible.
 The machine will assume the device continue to function normally as **ABC** via DSDTs.
 This method has been applied to certain devices via SSDT for functional Hackintosh via OpenCore[^2] / Clover[^3].